DaoCloud/DaoCloud-docs/docs/en/docs/middleware/rabbitmq/intro/scenarios.md

 # Applicable scene

-RabbitMQ is applicable to a wide range of scenarios, and this section lists several typical scenarios.
+RabbitMQ is applicable to a wide range of use cases, and this section lists several typical use cases.

 ## Asynchronous processing